saarileevi/web-site-academic-final/content/authors/admin/_index.md

 first_name: Leevi
 email: l.j.m.saari@uva.nl
 ---
-Leevi Saari is a Doctoral Researcher in the University of Amsterdam.
+Currently, I am researching a PhD for the University of Amsterdam on the regulation and political economy of artificial intelligence technologies in Europe.
+I am particularly interested in the social process through which technology becomes an object of regulation.
 {style="text-align: justify;"}